cyrus-and/chrome-remote-interface/README.md

 1. run `npm install` from the root directory;

-2. manually run webpack with `TARGET=var npm run webpack`
+2. manually run webpack with `TARGET=var npm run webpack` or `TARGET=var COMPRESS=true npm run webpack` if you'd like a minified script.

 3. use as: